nirevexin/Data-Science-Professional-Training-Course/Comparison of users of a music streaming service between two cities/README.md

 ## Project: Comparison of users of a music streaming service of two cities
+### Description:
+Using real Yandex.Music data to compare the behavior and preferences of users in two capitals - Moscow and St. Petersburg.
 ### Goal:
 Determining the musical preferences of users and the differences between the two cities by studying three hypothesis:
 #### Hypotheses 1: User activity depends on the day of the week.
 Moreover, in Moscow and St. Petersburg this manifests itself in different ways.